Janalytics94/Goodreads_Dataanalysis/README.md

 Notes:
 1. Please generate the R-Markdown File into a PDF Document.
 2. In the branch book_price_crawler the original book-2.csv data set is complemented by the price in $ and the goodreads.csv dataset is generated.
-The genre data was added manually
+The genre data was added manually.